armink-rtt-pkgs/EasyFlash/README.md

 ### 1.2 Supported platforms

 Hardware platform has been ported SPI Flash, `stm32f10x` and `stm32f4xx` series of on-chip Flash.
 These are my product platforms.
 Remaining platform porting difficulty is little.
-The porting just modify [`\easyflash\port\ef_port.c`](https://github.com/armink/EasyFlash/blob/master/easyflash/port/ef_port.c) file.
+To port it just modify [`\easyflash\port\ef_port.c`](https://github.com/armink/EasyFlash/blob/master/easyflash/port/ef_port.c) file.
 Implement erase, write, read, print feature.

 Welcome everyone to **fork and pull request**([Github](https://github.com/armink/EasyFlash)|[OSChina](http://git.oschina.net/armink/EasyFlash)|[Coding](https://coding.net/u/armink/p/EasyFlash/git)).
 If you think this open source project is awesome.
 You can press the **Star** on the top right corner of [project home page](https://github.com/armink/EasyFlash), and recommend it to more friends.